 750ml boiling water

-1kg organic chicken thigh fillet (not for vegetarian option)
+1kg organic chicken thigh fillet (500 g frozen green peas for a vegan option)

 4 tablespoons olive oil

 3 cloves garlic, minced

 5 cups vegetable stock

 1 whole nutmeg, 1/3 of it finely grated

 200g white or brown cup mushrooms, finely sliced

 5g dry European porcini